birch-framework/birch-parent/birch-common/README.md

 where `meterRegistry` is a reference to a Spring Actuator bean.
 Then call the [`rateGauge.increment()`](https://javadoc.io/static/org.birchframework/birch-common/1.1.2/org/birchframework/framework/metric/RateGauge.html#increment()) method in your process to demonstrate one unit of processing.
 When the APM that consumes Actuator-exported metrics requests a sampling of this metric, this
 RateGauge instance calculates units per second and returns the value to the APM.
-A custom value can be provided by calling `builder().valueFunction(BiFunction<Long, Long, Double>` on the buidler, in order to override the default `count / second` calculation.
+A custom value can be provided by calling `builder().valueFunction(BiFunction<Long, Long, Double>` in order to override the default `count / second` calculation.